b-t-k/Search-Yachtworld-flask-app/README.md

 ## Variables
 The search is made based on price (minpricenum, maxpricenum), length (lowlen, highlen), currency (currency) and regions.
 It loops through each region and writes the results to a json file then appends the results from the next iteration of the loop.
 These variables can be adjusted to suit your needs.
-* Sailboat listing doesn't accept a minimum price variable
+* Note: Sailboatlistings doesn't accept a minimum price variable
 #### *Set Regions* Sailboatlistings
 * The list of city & state variables (line 120) can be modified or deleted.
 * Be sure to also add the variables to the urllist[] array (line 126)
 #### *Set Regions* Yachtworld
 * The base url for Yachtworld (line 62) is set to 'https://www.yachtworld.com/boats-for-sale/type-sail/region-northamerica/'.
 Areas out of North America will need to reset this.
 * you can add regions using the url parameter from the original site